jfspps/MySQL-notes/Installation.md

 # Installing MySQL #

-This outlines how to install to Ubuntu 20.04 based distros and quickly set up MySQL 5.7 (or later).
+This outlines how to install on Ubuntu 20.04 based distros and quickly set up MySQL 5.7 (or later).

 ```bash
 sudo apt update